-To that end, the Atticus Open Data Project is launching the Atticus Open Data Executive Fellow Program in partnership with The Atticus Project, a non-profit organization, Berkeley Center for Law and Business, and LexLab at UC Hastings Law.
+To that end, the Atticus Open Data Project is launching the Atticus Open Data Executive Fellow Program in partnership with The Atticus Project, the Berkeley Center for Law and Business, and LexLab at UC Hastings Law.
 We are looking for experienced attorneys to join us as Atticus Open Data Executive Fellows.
 Fill out this form to apply.

 What is the Open Data Executive Fellow Program?